sec10/Google-Data-Analytics-Capstone-Project/README.md

   * Frequency of different users on each day of the week.
   * Ride length differences of different users
   * What day of the week is most popular for different users
-  * Average age of riders
-  * Gender of riders
   * What casual and members use bikes in different seasons
   * Most popular times of day

 ## Prepare
 _____________________________________________________________________________________________________________________________________________________________________________________________
 The .csv data files can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The data is organized into the four quarters of the 2019 year in .csv files.
+Some of the files are too large to open in excel so I decided to upload each of them seperatley into Microsoft SQL Server Management Studio.

 The data has been made availableby Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement)

-### Organize and Standarize
-The data is organized into the four quarters of the 2019 year in .csv files.
-Some of the files are too large to open in excel so I decided to upload them into Microsoft SQL Server Management Studio.
-Once all the files are uploaded, I familiarize myself with the data and find inconsistencies with column names and data types so I standardize the data column names and data types within all four tables.

  ## Process
  ____________________________________________________________________________________________________________________________________________________________________________________________
+### Organize and Standarize

+Once all the four files are uploaded, I familiarize myself with the data and find inconsistencies with column names and data types so I standardize the data column names and data types within all four tables.

 ### Combining Data
 I then create a new table with the standardized column names and data types and then combine all four of the tables into my new table.
  [Combining Data](https://github.com/sec10/Google-Data-Analytics-Capstone-Project/blob/main/Data%20Combining%20SQL)